klhawker/Solar-System-Monitor-PyMate/README.md

-# Solar-System-Monitor-PyMate
-IoT to monitor off-grid solar system.
-I used a raspberry pi 3 A+ to connect to an Outback FlexMax 80 charge controller.
-Telegraf was used to retrieve data to InfluxDB cloud which I connected to Grafana cloud to display the solar system data

-# Solar Power Monitoring and Analytics System

 ## Overview

-This project aims to develop a robust Solar Power Monitoring and Analytics System using Raspberry Pi, MateMXDevice, DHT11 sensor, InfluxDB Cloud, Grafana, and a Telegram Bot for real-time monitoring and alerts.

-## Overview

-This project embodies an end-to-end Internet of Things (IoT) solution for monitoring an off-grid solar power system.
-Leveraging a Raspberry Pi 3 A+ as the edge computing device, the system interfaces with an Outback FlexMax 80 charge controller to gather real-time metrics about the solar setup.
-Data retrieval is facilitated by Telegraf, an agent for collecting and reporting metrics, which then forwards the data to a cloud-based InfluxDB instance.
-This cloud storage solution not only offers scalability but also ensures data security.
-To provide a user-friendly interface for real-time analytics and visualization, the stored metrics are displayed through Grafana Cloud.
-This comprehensive setup offers a robust, secure, and interactive way to monitor various aspects of an off-grid solar system.
+This project presents a comprehensive Internet of Things (IoT) solution for real-time monitoring and data analytics of an off-grid solar power system.
+Utilizing a Raspberry Pi 3 A+ as the edge computing device, the system seamlessly interfaces with an Outback FlexMax 80 charge controller through a custom-built adapter designed for MateNET—a proprietary communication protocol developed by Outback.

+### Custom Adapter for MateNET
+To establish a robust link between the Raspberry Pi and the charge controller, a specialized adapter was engineered to convert MateNET's UART signals to TTL levels suitable for the Pi.
+This adapter employs opto-isolators to ensure electrical isolation, safeguarding the Raspberry Pi from any voltage irregularities in the charging system.
+The adapter interfaces with the MateNET's standard RJ45 connector, adhering to its unique pin-out configuration, thus ensuring a secure and reliable connection.

+### Data Collection and Storage
+Data acquisition is managed by Telegraf, a versatile agent for collecting and reporting metrics.
+Once gathered, the metrics are forwarded to a cloud-hosted InfluxDB database.
+This cloud-based solution not only provides scalability but also ensures data security and integrity.

+### Visualization and Analytics
+For user-friendly, real-time analytics and visualization, the data stored in InfluxDB is rendered through Grafana Cloud.
+This provides an interactive platform to monitor various parameters such as battery voltage, current, and overall system health.

+This end-to-end system offers a robust, secure, and highly interactive solution for monitoring various aspects of an off-grid solar energy setup, from data acquisition to visualization.

 ## Technologies Used